docker-mailserver/docker-mailserver/Examples/README.md

 # Basic functionality
 [basic.md](basic.md) allows sending notifications/alerts, with TLS setups and spoof protection.
 This should also be a beginner's guide.

+# With LDAP functionality
+[ldap.md](ldap.md) show the setup with LDAP.
+However, it maybe unclear to a new user what LDAP is and why should one use it.
+What is the context for it to be useful?
+Contributions are needed here.

 # A company mailserver with customer service by emails
 Being able to receive/manage emails.
 Image you are a company and needs to answer customer questions and has several workers to do that.
 This section waits for contribution.